eurostat/eurostat-map.js/docs/tutos/quick/README.md

 **ilc_li41?unit=PC&precision=1&time=2018**

-And inject it in the map definition following this format:
+And insert it in the map definition following this format:

 ```html
 <svg id="map"></svg>